eileenmcginnity/NR427/README.md

 This notebook only uses open source python libraries.

+To get started, download the .ipynb and the CDSS_SearchResults_DamSafety_202404231547.csv.
+---
 TWO NOTES BEFORE RUNNING:
 1. Remember to change the main_path to the location where this file is saved.
 2. kaleido version 0.1.0 is required.
 This is NOT the latest version; use the code included in the notebook to install.